The

 this super Personalized artpiece.

-Please note all credit card orders and
+Please note all orders are promptly shipped

-10am and 7pm (Eastern) Monday through
+7pm (Eastern) Monday through Friday,

-There
+There is a

-is a complete 30-day, moneyback
+complete 30-day, moneyback

 guarantee including ALL shipping.